Skip to main content

 • Where special categories of personal data (as defined in GDPR Article 9) are processed for bias detection and correction purposes, the AI Act provides a specific legal basis, subject to strict conditions and safeguards.

-This last point is particularly significant.
-The AI Act explicitly recognizes that detecting and correcting bias in AI systems may require processing sensitive personal data, such as data revealing racial or ethnic origin, and provides a legal framework for doing so.
-Under the GDPR alone, processing such data is generally prohibited unless a specific exception applies.
-The AI Act creates an additional exception, but organizations must still comply with the GDPR's conditions for processing special category data, including implementing appropriate safeguards.
+Read that last bullet again, because it is doing a lot of quiet work.
+The AI Act flat out acknowledges that catching and fixing bias in an AI system may mean processing sensitive personal data, such as data revealing racial or ethnic origin, and it gives you a legal framework to do it.
+Under the GDPR on its own, processing that kind of data is generally off the table unless a specific exception applies.
+The AI Act adds an exception of its own.
+But it does not get you off the hook: you still have to meet the GDPR's conditions for processing special category data, safeguards included.

 Impact Assessments: DPIAs vs FRIAs